 Exposure therapy is a type of therapy that helps people overcome things, activities, or situations that cause fear or anxiety.
-It’s used by therapists and psychologists to help treat conditions such as post-traumatic stress disorder (PSTD) and phobias.
+It can include live, virtual, and other types of exposure.

 People have a tendency to avoid things and situations they’re afraid of.
 According to the American Psychological Association, the idea behind exposure therapy is exposing people to stimuli that cause distress in a safe environment helps them decrease avoidance and overcome their fear.

 In this article, we break down everything you need to know about exposure therapy, including what it’s used to treat, how it works, and what the research says about its effectiveness.

 Exposure therapy is a technique used by therapists to help people overcome fears and anxieties by breaking the pattern of fear and avoidance.
 It works by exposing you to a stimulus that causes fear in a safe environment.

 For example, a person with social anxiety may avoid going to crowded areas or parties.
 During exposure therapy, a therapist would expose the person to these types of social settings to help them become comfortable in them.

 It’s thought that there are four primary ways that exposure therapy may help:

 - Emotional processing.
 Exposure therapy helps you create realistic beliefs about a feared stimulus.

 - Extinction.
 Exposure therapy can help you unlearn negative associations with a feared object or situation.